-In 1960 David Kazhdan introduced in \cite{Kazhdan1967} the notion of property $(\rm T)$ for groups in order to prove finite generation of lattices in higher rank Lie groups.
-Today Kazhdan's property (T) is a central notion of analytic group theory being used in numerous proofs such as first and foremost Margulis superrigidity theorem.
+In 1967 David Kazhdan introduced in \cite{Kazhdan1967} the notion of property $(\rm T)$ for groups in order to prove finite generation of lattices in higher rank Lie groups.
+Today Kazhdan's property $(\rm T)$ is a central notion of analytic group theory being used in numerous proofs including Margulis superrigidity theorem.
 A second countable locally compact group $G$ has property $(\rm T)$ if, whenever a unitary representation of $G$ contains a net of almost invariant vectors, it has a non-zero invariant vector.
 Lattices in higher rank semisimple Lie groups, as well as lattices in $Sp(1, n)$ enjoy this property.
 We refer the reader to \cite{BekkaDeLaHarpeValette} for a comprehensive treatment of Kazhdan's property $(\rm T)$.

-Classically, property $(\rm T)$ concerns unitary representations and the class of Hilbert spaces.
+Classically, property $(\rm T)$ concerns unitary representations and the class of complex Hilbert spaces.
 In \cite{BaderFurmanGelanderMonod}, Bader, Furman, Gelander and Monod extended this notion to isometric representations on Banach spaces.
 They showed that Kazhdan's property $(\rm T)$ is equivalent to their Banach algebraic property $(\mathrm{T}_{L^p})$ for $1 \leq p < \infty$.

-On the operator algebraic side, the notion of property $(\rm T)$ was brought to von Neumann algebras by Connes in \cite{Connes1980Factorfundamentalgroup} for type {II}$_1$-factors and later by Connes and Jones in \cite{ConnesJones1985PropertyTvonN} for general von Neumann algebras, where unitary representations were replaced by bimodules (or Connes' correspondences).
+On the operator algebraic side, the notion of property $(\rm T)$ was brought to von Neumann algebras by Connes in \cite{Connes1980Factorfundamentalgroup} for type {II}$_1$-factors and later by Connes and Jones in \cite{ConnesJones1985PropertyTvonN} for general von Neumann algebras, where unitary representations were replaced by bimodules (or Connes correspondences).
 Turning to $C^*$-algebras, Bekka adopted Connes's definition and formulated the notion of property $(\rm T)$ for unital $C^*$-algebras in \cite{Bekka2005PropertyTCstar} and Ng defined two versions of property $(\rm T)$ for general $C^*$-algebras in \cite{Ng2013PropertyTCstar}.
 Although property $(\rm T)$ for $C^*$-algebras is a younger topic compared with von Neumann algebras, it already proved useful in applications.
-Connections with nuclearity (i.e. amenability) of $C^*$-algebras, Haagerup property for $C^*$-algebras, and property $(\rm T)$ of quantum groups were studied respectively in \cite{Brown2006PropertyTandC-algebras}, in \cite{Suzuki2013HaagerupT} and \cite{Meng2017HaagerupCalgebrasCros}, and in \cite{KyedSoltan2012PropertyTExoticQuantumgroup}, to name a few.
+For example, connections with nuclearity (i.e., amenability) of $C^*$-algebras, Haagerup property for $C^*$-algebras, and property $(\rm T)$ of quantum groups were studied respectively in \cite{Brown2006PropertyTandC-algebras}, in \cite{Suzuki2013HaagerupT} and \cite{Meng2017HaagerupCalgebrasCros}, and in \cite{KyedSoltan2012PropertyTExoticQuantumgroup}.